Table of Contents

 Test Centuries Against All Test Playing Nations

 Another rare, but important milestone for professional cricket batsmen is to score a century against each test playing nations.
-The first batsman to reach this milestone was Gary Kirsten of South Africa by scoring 150 runs against Bangladesh in 2002.
+The first to reach this milestone was South African batsman Gary Kirsten by scoring 150 runs against Bangladesh in 2002.
 Following Kirsten, the Australian Steve Waugh joined the club in 2003, then a year later in 2004 Sachin Tendulkar of India also achieved this groundbreaking record by scoring 248 runs against Bangladesh.
-As of 2021, there are altogether 12 batsmen who managed to score a century against all test playing nations.
+As of 2021, there are altogether 12 batsmen who achieved this landmark score against all test playing nations.

 Cricket is a game where numbers are everything and students of the game will have memorised facts and figures relating to their favourite players.
 For batsmen, the most important element of those stats is the century.